 The origins of serverless architecture were the emergence of abstract serverless computing in the mid-2000s.
 Cloud computing has allowed companies to rent computing resources as needed instead of investing in their own hardware and infrastructure.
 In 2014, Amazon Web Services (AWS) released AWS Lambda, which is often considered the first mainstream serverless computing platform.
 Since then, serverless architecture has gained popularity and has been adopted by other cloud providers such as Microsoft Azure and Google Cloud Platform (GCP), which released their serverless offerings.

-At Brocoders, we have over eight years of experience helping clients benefit from SaaS technology.
+At Brocoders, we have over ten years of experience helping clients benefit from SaaS technology.
 Our developers and engineers specialize in developing and deploying custom SaaS solutions to suit their unique business needs.
 Our expertise includes helping companies migrate existing applications and data to the cloud, optimizing application infrastructure, and reducing costs through the development of serverless functions.
-We also can help clients seamlessly integrate their SaaS solutions with other business systems.
-Our comprehensive approach ensures that our clients get the most out of SaaS technology, enabling them to achieve greater efficiency, scalability, and cost savings.
+We also help clients seamlessly integrate their SaaS solutions with other business systems, and we combine serverless architecture with solid DevOps practices to ensure deployments are automated, observable, and production-ready from day one.

 In this article, we'll talk about what serverless architecture is, discuss its benefits and challenges, and provide some practical tools to help in your transition toward a serverless system.
 Serverless architecture might help to optimize infrastructure and create more efficient, scalable, and cost-effective applications.
 So, let's discover serverless architecture and how it can benefit your business!